Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 - [x] Brace expansion creates a list; globs match the list of pathnames.
 - [ ] Globs get processes first and brace expansion later.

 #### Q33.
-To remove all ACLs from a directory , use setfacl with which options?
+To remove all ACLs from a directory, use setfacl with which options?

 - [ ] -d
 - [ ] -k